1. Getting Started with Haskell and Cabal¶

 This will generate the following files:

-myfirstapp.cabal is Cabal’s metadata file which describes your package and
+myfirstapp.cabal is Cabal’s metadata file which describes your package,

 1.2.2.
 Running the application¶

-cabal init with no arguments generates a package with a
+cabal init -n above, it generated a package with a single executable

 You should see the following output in the terminal:

-cabal run first determines if the code needs to be re-built
+cabal run automatically determines if the code needs to be (re)built

 1.2.3.
 Adding dependencies¶